dptech-corp/dflow/tutorials/readme.md

 - dflow: [pydflow](https://pypi.org/project/pydflow/)

 ### Easy Install
+You can use the installation script to install all server and setup in one step.
+If you choose to use this method, you can skip all the installation and setup process.
 #### IP-address outside China
-You can use the installation script to install all dependencies in one step:
 - MacOS: https://github.com/deepmodeling/dflow/blob/master/scripts/install-mac.sh
 - WindowsOS: Coming Soon.
 [Submit your installation script here.](https://github.com/deepmodeling/dflow/issues/36)
 - On Linux: https://github.com/deepmodeling/dflow/blob/master/scripts/install-linux.sh